Trifolium lemmonii: Description

-Distribution
+Distribution and habitat

 The plant is endemic to the northern Sierra Nevada in eastern California and just into Nevada.

 It is a resident of the coniferous forests and sagebrush of the High Sierra.

+Conservation

 Some populations are protected within the Plumas National Forest and Tahoe National Forest.
 It is California Department of Fish and Wildlife and IUCN listed Vulnerable species, and is on the California Native Plant Society Inventory of Rare and Endangered Plants.